yuvaldori/gigaspaces-wiki-jekyll/product_overview/real-time-analytics.markdown

 # The Internet of Things

-Real Time big-data analystics plays a big role with **The Internet of Things** (IoT) systems.
+Real Time big-data analytics plays a big role with **The Internet of Things** (IoT) systems.
 The IoT is the interconnection of uniquely identifiable embedded computing devices within the existing Internet infrastructure.
 Typically, IoT offer connectivity of devices, systems, and services that goes beyond machine-to-machine communications (M2M) and covers a variety of protocols, domains, and applications.

 Things, in the IoT, can refer to a wide variety of devices such as heart monitoring implants, biochip transponders on farm animals, electric clams in coastal waters, automobiles with built-in sensors, or field operation devices that assist fire-fighters in search and rescue.
 Current market examples include smart thermostat systems and washer/dryers that utilize wifi for remote monitoring.